Best Practices for Model Definitions¶

 The deep learning software ecosystem is still in its early stages and changing rapidly.
 Due to the bleeding-edge nature of this field, many code-bases initially optimize for quick iteration and exploration over good software engineering practices.
 The Determined platform is designed to bring workflows from research to production and our APIs are designed with this goal in mind.
 This topic guide discusses some of the highly recommended best practices to follow when writing model definitions.

-To learn more about the basics of model definitions, see Model Definitions.
+To learn more about the basics of model definitions, see Training: Implement Training APIs.

 Separate Configuration from Code¶